 A person's chance of heart disease increases with the number of cigarettes they smoke.
 How long they’ve smoked matters, too.
 If you have a pack of cigarettes a day, you’re twice as likely to have a heart attack as someone who doesn’t smoke.
 Women who take birth control pills and smoke cigarettes increase their risk of heart attack, stroke, blood clots, and peripheral vascular disease greatly.

-When you smoke, the people around you are at risk for having health problems, too.
+When you smoke, the people around you are at risk of having health problems, too.
 That’s especially true for children.

 How Does Smoking Increase Risk?